TritonRL: Training LLMs to Think and Code Triton Without Cheating: Experiments

 \subsection{Main Experiment Results}

-\paragraph{Overall Performance on Level 1 Tasks.} The left side of Table~\ref{tab:kernelbench_valid_level1} presents the performance comparison results for pass@10 evaluated with robust verifiers (syntax and functionality) on KernelBench Level 1 tasks. \ours consistently outperforms most baseline models with $<32$B parameter sizes in terms of validity, correctness, and speedup.
-In particular, \ours surpasses AutoTriton, which also leverages SFT and RL, by achieving higher correctness and speedup, underscoring the advantages of our hierarchical reward assignment.
-Notably, the correctness metric improves from 44\% (SFT only) to 55\% after RL, indicating that RL provides substantial gains in addition to supervised fine-tuning.
-Furthermore, \ours achieves on-par performance to much larger models, highlighting the efficiency of our approach in enabling smaller models to excel in specialized code generation tasks.
-We further evaluated inference scaling by varying the number of sampled attempts ($k=1, 5, 10$), as illustrated in Figure~\ref{fig:level1_passk}.
-The correctness of \ours increases with more samples, whereas KernelLLM and Qwen3-8B show limited improvement, suggesting that \ours generates a more diverse set of codes and benefits from additional sampling during inference.
-Additional pass@1 and pass@5 results are provided in Appendix~\ref{sec:passk_results}.
+\paragraph{Correctness and Speedup Evaluation on KernelBench.} The left side of Table~\ref{tab:kernelbench_valid_level1} shows the pass@10 results using the robust verifier (syntax and functionality) on KernelBench Level 1 (single kernel) and Level 2 (fusion) tasks. \ours consistently outperforms other baselines, including Triton-specific models (KernelLLM and AutoTriton) with fewer than 32B parameters, in terms of validity, correctness, and speedup on both task levels.
+In particular, \ours outperforms AutoTriton, which also employs RL, by delivering higher correctness and greater speedup, highlighting the effectiveness of our RL framework with its robust verifiers and hierarchical reward decomposition.
+Importantly, RL provides significant gains beyond knowledge distillation from large models (DeepSeek-R1 and GPT-OSS $120$B), boosting correctness by over $20\%$ and increasing \texttt{fast}$_1$ by roughly $10$--$15\%$.
+Furthermore, \ours achieves on-par or better performance even compared to frontier models, highlighting the effectiveness of our approach in enabling smaller models to excel in specialized code generation tasks.

+In Appendix~\ref{sec:passk_results}, we present additional evaluation results across varying $k$ values for pass@$k$ metrics.
+These results demonstrate that \ours consistently outperforms baselines as $k$ increases, indicating that our model generates more diverse candidate solutions and effectively leverages additional sampling during inference.

-\paragraph{Effectiveness of Validity Reward. } We analyze the validity of Triton codes generated by fine-tuned models to understand the types of errors each model is prone to.
-To examine the effects of fine-tuning on validity, we also include the base models of \ours and the baseline models.
-In Figure~\ref{fig:reward_hacking}, although both AutoTriton and \ours achieve relatively high rates of validity compared to KernelLLM, a more detailed breakdown reveals that AutoTriton exhibits a much higher proportion of functionally invalid codes.
-Interestingly, the base model of AutoTriton shows a low rate of functionally and syntactically invalid codes, indicating that the fine-tuning process of AutoTriton may have led to learn functionally invalid codes.
-In contrast, \ours generates significantly fewer invalid codes in terms of both syntax and functionality after fine-tuning, demonstrating the effectiveness of our robust verification in enhancing code quality.
+\paragraph{Robust Verification Prevents Reward Hacking.} In Figure~\ref{fig:reward_hacking}, we analyze the validity of Triton codes generated by fine-tuned models to understand the types of errors each model is prone to.
+Although \ours and other fine-tuned baselines (KernelLLM and AutoTriton) learn to generate more valid codes after fine-tuning, a more detailed breakdown reveals that they exhibit a much higher proportion of functionally invalid codes (red).
+In contrast, \ours generates significantly fewer invalid codes in terms of both syntax and functionality after fine-tuning, demonstrating the effectiveness of our robust verification in enhancing code quality without reward hacking.